priyanshap/ai-reliability-judge/README.md

 - **Together AI** – Model provider for running realistic agent tasks.
 - **CodeRabbit** – Code review bot that keeps PRs clean and open‑source friendly.

+## Engineering workflow (Captain Code)
+- All changes go through GitHub pull requests reviewed by **CodeRabbit**.
+- PR #1 (evaluator module) was reviewed by CodeRabbit with no blocking issues, keeping `main` production-ready.
+- The evaluation pipeline lives in `lib/evaluator.ts`, making it easy for AI agents like Cline to extend.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).